naveen-murali/unityshop_mern/README.md

 > - Admin can create offers and coupons
 > - Admin can add brand offers and product offer
 > - Admin can create and delete brand
-> - Admin can create new offer banners
 > - Admin can edit and see order status